Being a good employer

 From practical considerations such as flexi-time, childcare, health insurance or additional pension contributions, to fun extras such as social events and away-days, there are many benefits you could offer.

 Many employee benefits are taxable, however, so you need to report them to HMRC.
 A financial adviser who specialises in this area can help you decide which types of employee benefits are the most cost-effective and useful to your business.
+Regular staff appraisals are also important to keep you in tune with your employees' progress and morale.

 Let us match you to your